top of page

 What is middle-grade?

-Middle-grade is that sacred threshold between childhood and the wider world, inhabited by seekers between eight and twelve winters.
-This is the era of the Awakening—a time when young readers first master the alchemy of the written word and begin to summon their own tastes in voice and vision.
-It is a realm of pure wonder, not to be mistaken for the turbulent storms of middle school, where the shadows of adolescence begin to lengthen for those aged twelve to fifteen.
+Middle-grade is that sacred threshold between childhood and young adulthood where 8- to 12-year-olds dwell.
+This is the era of the "Awakening," when young readers first master the alchemy of the written word and begin to summon their own tastes in voice and vision.
+It is a realm of pure wonder, not to be mistaken for the turbulent storms of middle school, where the shadows of adolescence begin to lengthen for those entering the teen years.

 How long does it take you to write a book?